vfarcic/vfarcic.github.io/docker-swarm/docker-swarm.md

 Failover
 --------

 Fortunately, failover strategies are part of Docker Swarm.
 Remember, when we execute a `service` command, we are not telling Swarm what to do but the state we desire.
-In turn, Swarm will do it's best to maintain the specified state no matter what happens.
+In turn, Swarm will do its best to maintain the specified state no matter what happens.

 To test a failure scenario, we'll destroy one of the nodes.